Sharp systolic inequalities for Reeb flows on the three-sphere: The fixed point theorem

-Therefore, this function is the action $\sigma_{\tilde{\varphi},\lambda_0}$, as claimed.
-The formula for the Calabi invariant of $\tilde{\varphi}$ follows by integrating the action, or directly from Proposition \ref{calham}. \end{proof}

-In the remaining part of this section we shall construct suitable compactly supported diffeomorphisms of $\D$ preserving the standard area form.
-As explained in Remark \ref{compsuppdiff}, the action and the Calabi invariant of these maps are well defined.
+The area-preserving diffeomorphisms that we will construct in this section are compactly supported in the interior of $\D$ and hence, as explained in Remark \ref{compsuppdiff}, the action and the Calabi invariant of these maps are well defined.

 Given $\delta\in (0,1/2)$, let $\chi_{\delta}: [0,+\infty) \rightarrow \R$ be a smooth convex function which is supported in $[0,1)$ and satisfies

 It follows that $\chi_{\delta}$ is monotonically decreasing, non-negative, and satisfies